um-grex/grex-docs/content/docs/computecanada/_index.md

 ### Compute Canada on the Web

 - Digital Research Alliance of Canada [official website](https://alliancecan.ca/)
-- Former Compute Canada [official website](https://www.computecanada.ca/ "Compute Canada official website") Not maintained since April 1st, 2022.
 - The Alliance database [CCDB](https://ccdb.computecanada.ca/ "Compute Canada accounts database")
 - The Alliance user documentation [Wiki](https://docs.alliancecan.ca/wiki "the Alliance user documentation Wiki")
-- Status page for the [Alliance clusters](https://status.computecanada.ca/ "Status page for Compute Canada services")
+- Status page for the [Alliance clusters](https://status.alliancecan.ca/"Status page for the Alliance services")

 ### Getting a Compute Canada Account

 University of Manitoba Faculty memebers are eligible for a getting Compute Canada account.
 Once it is obtained, they can manage accounts of their group members in CCDB.

 If you are a postdoc, a student or an external collaborator, you can apply for an account as part of the Faculty's group.
 You will need your PI's CCDB role identificator code (CCRI).
-For more information, please [follow this guide](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/ "Apply for a Compute Canada account").
+For more information, please [follow this guide](https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account "Apply for an Alliance account").

 The account will allow you to manage your roles and groups in CCDB, to access National HPC and Cloud machines, as well as few other services such as [Globus](https://docs.alliancecan.ca/wiki/Globus "Globus") and [NextCloud](https://docs.alliancecan.ca/wiki/Nextcloud "NextCloud").